 How many sessions of psychotherapy or counselling will I need?

 This is hard to answer without having talked together first.
 Some people choose to stay in therapy for a while.
 Others are more short term.
-But as a rule of thumb, people typically notice improvements within 8 to 12 sessions.
+But as a rule of thumb, even if the process is not finished, you will typically notice improvements within 12 sessions.

-At that point they decide whether they feel ready to finish therapy, or continue making further progress.
+At that point, you will decide whether you feel ready to finish therapy or continue making further progress.
 Sometimes people will stay in therapy when they improve yet attend less often to maintain progress.